joshuanianji/kitchen-cli/README.md

 ## What

 Kitchen is a simple Rust CLI tool that aims to automate some of the tasks needed to run single file Rust applications built by `cargo new`.
-Right now, I plan on making 2 commands:
+Right now, there are two commands.

-- `kitchen cleanup {foldername}` replaces your entire folder with `main.rs` renamed to the folder name.
-Used when you finish the problem and just want to store the code.
+- `kitchen cleanup {foldername}` replaces your entire folder with `{foldername}.rs`, with the contents of the `src/main.rs`.
-- `kitchen create {filename}` turns the `{filename.rs}` back into a full blown project!
+- `kitchen create {filename}` turns the `{filename.rs}` back into the project!

 ## Why

-As a novice in the Rust programming language, I find myself learning primarily through programming problems.
+As a novice in the Rust programming language, I find myself learning primarily through short programming problems.
 These solutions can almost always fit on a single file, so what choices are there to simply run a single rust file?

 `rustc` is a good option but it **fails** when it using dependencies such as the random module, giving an `unresolved import` error when you're not on `main.rs`.